arushia14/Python-Scripting/README.md

 within a network.
 This script can be used to change the MAC address of a device (it will be reset on reboot).

 When running the program, it takes 2 arguments:
--i or --interface to specify the interface
--m or --mac for the new address.
+-i or --interface to specify the interface, and -m or --mac for the new address.
 Additionally, -h or --help can be used to get instructions.